keelback-code/out-proud/README.md

 ![Links in pages](static/images/readme-images/features/link-link-title.jpg)

-Randomised slugs - urls do not betray any private information, such as the Creator or title of the Page.
+Randomised slugs - URLs do not betray any private information, such as the Creator or title of the Page.
 Login still required to see Creator Pages.

 ![Slugs](static/images/readme-images/features/slug-snip.jpg)